Srivijaya: Palembang

-Palembang and its relevance to the early Malay state suffered a great deal of controversy in terms of its evidence build-up through the archaeological record.
-Strong historical evidence found in Chinese sources, speaking of city-like settlements as early as 700 AD, and later Arab travelers, who visited the region during the 10th and 11th centuries, held written proof, naming the kingdom of Srivijaya in their context.
+Palembang and its relevance to the early Malay state were controversial in terms of its evidence build-up through the archaeological record.
+Strong historical evidence found in Chinese sources, speaking of city-like settlements as early as 700 AD, and later Arab travelers, who visited the region during the 10th and 11th centuries, held written proof, named the kingdom of Srivijaya.
 As far as early state-like polities in the Malay Archipelago, the geographical location of modern Palembang was a possible candidate for the 1st-millennium kingdom settlement like Srivijaya as it is the best described and most secure in historical context, its prestige was apparent in wealth and urban characteristics, and the most unique, which no other 1st-millennium kingdom held, was its location in junction to three major rivers, the Musi River, the Komering River, and the Ogan River.
 The historical evidence was contrasted in 1975 with publications by Bennet Bronson and Jan Wisseman.
 Findings at certain major excavation sites, such as Geding Suro, Penyaringan Air Bersih, Sarang Wati, and Bukit Seguntang, conducted in the region played major roles in the negative evidence of the 1st-millennium kingdom in the same region.
 It was noted that the region contained no locatable settlements earlier than the middle of the second millennium.

-Lack of evidence of southern settlements in the archaeological record comes from the disinterest in the archeologist and the unclear physical visibility of the settlement themselves.
+Lack of evidence of southern settlements in the archaeological record comes from the disinterest in the archeologist and the unclear physical visibility of the settlements themselves.
 Archeology of the 1920s and 1930s focused more on art and epigraphy found in the regions.
-Some northern urban settlements were sited due to some overlap in fitting the sinocentric model of city-state urban centers.
+Some northern urban settlements were sited due to some overlap in fitting the sinocentric model of city-state urban centres.
 An approach to differentiate between urban settlements in the southern regions from the northern ones of Southeast Asia was initiated by a proposition for an alternative model.
-Excavations showed failed signs of a complex urban center under the lens of a sinocentric model, leading to parameters of a new proposed model.
+Excavations showed failed signs of a complex urban centre under the lens of a sinocentric model, leading to parameters of a new proposed model.
 Parameters for such a model of a city-like settlement included isolation in relevance to its hinterland.
-No hinterland creates for low archaeological visibility.
+No hinterland makes low archaeological visibility.
 The settlement must also have access to both easy transportation and major interregional trade routes, crucial in a region with few resources.
 Access to the former and later played a major role in the creation of an extreme economic surplus in the absence of an exploited hinterland.
-The urban center must be able to organize politically without the need for ceremonial foci such as temples, monuments and inscriptions.
+The urban centre must be able to organize politically without the need for ceremonial foci such as temples, monuments and inscriptions.
 Lastly, habitations must be impermanent, being highly probable in the region Palembang and of southern Southeast Asia.
-Such a model was proposed to challenge city concepts of ancient urban centers in Southeast Asia and basic postulates themselves such as regions found in the South, like Palembang, based their achievements in correlation with urbanization.
+Such a model was proposed to challenge city concepts of ancient urban centres in Southeast Asia and basic postulates themselves such as regions found in the south, like Palembang, based their achievements in correlation with urbanization.